mukhergm/FGCount/README.md

 This folder contains a few example input files (molecule.smi and test.pdb), and results of test run can be found at descriptors.txt file

 config/:
 In this folder a script file, init.sh, resides.
-It is required to source the root of the cloned repository (e.g.; programme) and path to your conda installation eg, /home/<user name>/miniconda3
+It is required to source the root of the cloned repository (e.g.; /home/<user name>/FGCount) and path to your conda installation eg, /home/<user name>/miniconda3

 ## How to install: